The latest release of Ververica Platform introduces autoscaling for Apache Flink and support for Apache Flink 1.11

 Let us focus on what's new in Ververica Platform 2.2: Ververica Platform 2.2 comes with two major features, autoscaling of Apache Flink applications and support for Apache Flink 1.11, as well as a number of minor improvements.
 We won't be able to cover everything in this blog post, so please check out the release notes for a full list of improvements, changes and fixes.

 Besides working on the functionality for this release, the team at Ververica has already put countless development hours into our integrated solution for Flink SQL.
-If you are interested to learn more about Flink SQL on Ververica Platform, check out our Early Access Program.
+If you are interested to learn more about Flink SQL on Ververica Platform.

 Stream processing applications are by nature long-running, continuous applications.
 As such, their workload usually varies greatly over their lifetime due to, for example,